Safety

 Contraindications.

-Do not take buprenorphine if you have had a serious allergic reaction (anaphylaxis or angioedema) to buprenorphine or to naloxone.
-Tell your physician about any prior medication reactions.
+Do not take buprenorphine if you have had a serious allergic reaction to buprenorphine or any ingredient in your specific product.

 Warnings & precautions